-Daumier’s work incited him to turn his fellow-men, colleagues and politicians into ridicule by caricaturing their vices, German expressionists Grosz and Dix made him transform real portrait-studies by adding clownesque elements and change compositions by inclining and breaking the space into fragments, creating hereby a dynamic impression.
+Daumier’s work incited him to turn his fellow-men, colleagues and politicians into ridicule by caricaturing their vices, German expressionists George Grosz and Otto Dix made him transform real portrait-studies by adding clownesque elements and change compositions by inclining and breaking the space into fragments, creating hereby a dynamic impression.

 Heerbrant was very interested in ancient cultures, rituals, supernatural forces and ancestral cults.
 Egyptian, Greek and Roman mythology, Precolumbian and Maya art, Persian miniatures and African tribal sculpture were all sources of inspiration for his fantastic creatures and strange bestiary.

 Heerbrant was a communist at heart and lived up to his principles and ideals without accepting any compromise.
 Moreover, his cynical sense of humor turned him into a lonely man with few friends and plenty of enemies.
 Nevertheless, famous belgian collectors such as Bénédict Goldschmidt, Baron Bertie Urvater, Philippe Dotremont and Fernand Graindorge found the way to his atelier and discovered a great artist and a genuine alchimist, experimenting continuously with home-made colours, acids and varnishes, using all kinds of techniques and tools…They saw watercolours, gouaches and oils on paper, charcoal- and ink drawings, monotypes, lithographs, woodcuts and linoprints, shining copperplates and black carved slates, drypoints, aquatints, collages and totems.
-Henceforth, Heerbrant’s works traveled around the world in the company of great artists such as Klee, Brauner, Ernst etc..
+Henceforth, Heerbrant’s works traveled around the world in the company of great artists such as Klee, Brauner, Max Ernst etc..
 He was invited several times to exhibit at the Biennials in Venice, Ljubljana, Sao Paulo and the US ( Pittsburgh, Dallas, New York, Cincinnati ) and his works were commented by famous poets and even by the great Magritte himself, who compared him to Klee.